 O Never shave without shaving cream.
 Shaving creams lubricate your skin and allow the razor to glide smoothly over the skin's surface.

-O Rinse your blade after each stroke and then apply moisturizer
+O Rinse your blade after each stroke and then apply a moisturizer

 If you are afraid of shaving with creams and gels, you can try natural products like coconut oil.